NLESC-JCER/cpp2wasm/README.md

   double root = finder.solve(guess);
 ```

-And lastly return a JSON document with the result
+And lastly, return a JSON document with the result

 ```{.cpp file=cgi/cgi-newtonraphson.cpp}
   // this C++ snippet is appended to cgi/cgi-newtonraphson.hpp